Action Française: Classification as fascist

-In 1965, the German historian Ernst Nolte claimed that Action française was fascist.
-He considered Action française to be the first fascist party.
+In 1965, the German historian Ernst Nolte claimed that Action Française was a fascist movement.
+He considered Action Française to be the first fascist party in European history.

 Certain present-day scholars disagree with Nolte's view.
 For example, in 1999, the British historian Richard Thurlow claimed that "his [Nolte's] linking of Action française to the fascist tradition was misleading".
-Later, René Rémond and Stanley G. Payne described the differences between Action française and Italian fascism.
+Later, René Rémond and Stanley G. Payne described the differences between Action Française and Italian fascism.